 A regular annual maintenance check on the system is advised for the following reasons:

 - to maintain high efficiency of the boiler and therefore save fuel; - to maintain a high level of safety; - to maintain the high level of combustion environmental compatibility;

 WARNING!
-Appliance maintenance must be carried out only by a professionally qualified technician.
+The appliance must only be serviced by a competant person.